andrew/ultimate-awesome/README.md

 - [awesome-inertiajs](https://github.com/innocenzi/awesome-inertiajs) - A curated list of awesome Inertia.js resources.
 - [Awesome-LLM-Reasoning-with-NeSy](https://github.com/LAMDASZ-ML/Awesome-LLM-Reasoning-with-NeSy) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.
 - [Awesome-LLM](https://github.com/MLNLP-World/Awesome-LLM) - This project collects awesome resources (e.g., papers, open-source models) for large language model (LLM).
+- [awesome-gedcom](https://github.com/todrobbins/awesome-gedcom) - GEDCOM utilities that will ease the pain.
 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [awesome-tpm](https://github.com/kuchin/awesome-tpm) - A curated and opinionated list of resources for Technical Program Managers.
+- [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
+I2P is an anonymous overlay network - a network within a network.
+It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [awesome-product-manager](https://github.com/yuhenobi/awesome-product-manager) - A curated list of awesome resources for product managers to learn and grow.
-- [awesome-gedcom](https://github.com/todrobbins/awesome-gedcom) - GEDCOM utilities that will ease the pain.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).
 - [awesome-vla-for-ad](https://github.com/worldbench/awesome-vla-for-ad) - 🌐 Vision-Language-Action Models for Autonomous Driving: Past, Present, and Future.
 - [awesome-webex](https://github.com/CiscoDevNet/awesome-webex) - A curated list of Cisco Webex resources for developers.